 Show them that you understand they were hurt or scared.
 If your action was sparked by something your kids did or didn’t do, make sure they understand that your affection is not based on them meeting your expectations.

-This is a great opportunity to teach your child how to learn from our mistakes and improve ourselves.
-Be specific in what you aim to do to keep from blaming others or yelling, for example.
+This is a great opportunity to teach our children how we learn from our mistakes and improve ourselves.
+Be specific in what you aim to do, like avoiding blaming others or yelling.

 Offer to discuss and work out solutions to the issue with your child.